 Devices can be securely stored at school for students at all levels.

 Please do not leave your device at home, as it is part of your expected school equipment.

 Our student technicians do their best to get around classroom and fix student and teacher connectivity, hardware, and logon account issues.
-When we don't get there, "Fix it Thursdays" could address your needs.
-Bring yourself and your device to the ICT Area of the Senior Learning Hub during breaks on Thursdays, and the Tech team will endevour to work magic.
+When we don't get there, "Mend it Mondays" could address your needs.
+Bring yourself and your device to the ICT Area of the Senior Learning Hub during 2nd break on Mondays, and the Tech team will endevour to work magic.